 In particular, we are proud to host a number of major visiting festivals, including Shuffle Festival and Depart Circus.
 Such events have showcased sculptures, films, drama, circus, musical events, and we have even had a restaurant in a tree house!
 We also champion the arts, including art installations such as Endangered 13 and appointing a Poet in Residence.

 Do you want to partner with us or put on an event?
 Please do not hesitate to get in touch.

 Please contact us at the earliest possible planning stage.
-We have an Artistic Policy which guides on what we believe is appropriate and respectful to take place in a Closed Cemetery, and you will need to liaise fully with the London Borough of Tower Hamlets Arts and Events Team regarding site hire, licensing and health and safety.
+We have an Artistic Policy [PDF] which guides on what we believe is appropriate and respectful to take place in a Closed Cemetery, and you will need to liaise fully with the London Borough of Tower Hamlets Arts and Events Team regarding site hire, licensing and health and safety.